Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Introduction

-The surface density in the CMZ is up to $10^3$ times larger than typical values in the disk, close to conditions experienced in the early Universe.
-More subtly, the bar induces a variety of other extreme and unique conditions, so that the CMZ is much more than a high surface density version of the Solar neighborhood.
-For instance, high shear, short orbital/dynamical times, frequent cloud collisions due to bar-induced large-scale gas inflows all happen on time-scales relevant to Giant Molecular Cloud (GMC) evolution and SF \citep{Regan1997,Laine1999,Elmegreen2009,Shimizu2019,Seo2019,Hatchfield2021,Sormani2023}.
-It is a highly turbulent environment \citep{Rathborne2014, Rathborne2015, Federrath2016}, exhibiting an unusually steep size-linewidth relationship \citep{Kauffmann2017}.
+The surface density in the CMZ is higher by up to $10^3$ times than typical values in the disk.
+This is close to conditions experienced in the early Universe.
+More subtly, the bar induces a variety of other extreme and unique conditions, so that the CMZ is much more than a high surface density version of the solar neighborhood.
+For instance, high shear, short orbital and dynamical times, and frequent cloud collisions due to bar-induced large-scale gas inflows all occur on timescales relevant to the evolution of giant molecular clouds (GMCs) and SF \citep{Regan1997,Laine1999,Elmegreen2009,Shimizu2019,Seo2019,Hatchfield2021,Sormani2023}.
+It is a highly turbulent environment \citep{Rathborne2014, Rathborne2015, Federrath2016}, exhibiting an unusually steep size-linewidth relation \citep{Kauffmann2017,Tassis2022}.
 Finally, observations of the magnetic field in the CMZ suggest that the region is highly magnetized, with a complex magnetic field structure \citep[see, for example,][]{Crutcher1996ApJ...462L..79C,Lu2024ApJ...962...39L, Butterfield2024a, Butterfield2024b}.
-The presence of an abundance of prominent non-thermal filaments observed in the Galactic Center are likely associated to a strong pervasive magnetic field \citep{heywood2022ApJ...925..165H, Yusef-Zadeh2022ApJ...925L..18Y}.
-In the dense molecular clouds, intensities of up to several mG have been measured, suggesting that magnetic field contributions to the dynamics of the ISM in the region are important \citep{chuss2003ApJ...599.1116C,Pillai2015ApJ...799...74P}.
+The abundance of prominent nonthermal filaments observed in the Galactic center are likely associated with a strong pervasive magnetic field \citep{heywood2022ApJ...925..165H, Yusef-Zadeh2022ApJ...925L..18Y}.
+In the dense molecular clouds, intensities of up to several milligauss have been measured, suggesting that magnetic field contributions to the dynamics of the ISM in the region are important \citep{chuss2003ApJ...599.1116C,Pillai2015ApJ...799...74P}.
 Strong magnetic fields can suppress star formation, and magnetic instabilities can induce turbulence and drive inflows \citep[see, for example,][]{Hennebelle2019FrASS...6....5H, Moon2023, Tress2024}.